Glibenclamide+metformin

 Disease/Condition Glossary

 Type 2 diabetes mellitus: Type 2 diabetes mellitus is a chronic condition in which blood glucose levels are elevated in the body.
-Insulin is responsible for the utilization of glucose by the cells.
+Insulin is responsible for the utilisation of glucose by the cells.
 In type 2 diabetes, the body cells do not respond to insulin or in later stages, your body may not produce enough insulin.
 Symptoms include excessive thirst, excessive hunger, fatigue, increased appetite and dry mouth.
 If not properly treated, this condition may worsen over time and cause toxic effects.

 FAQs

-GLIBENCLAMIDE+METFORMIN is only prescribed for the treatment of type 2 diabetes mellitus and is not recommended to treat type 1 diabetes.
+Glibenclamide+metformin is only prescribed for the treatment of type 2 diabetes mellitus and is not recommended to treat type 1 diabetes.

 You may experience increased thirst and hunger, frequent urination, weight loss, slow-healing wounds and frequent infections if you have diabetes.
 Consult a doctor to confirm the diagnosis.

-Do not stop taking GLIBENCLAMIDE+METFORMIN even if your symptoms improve or if the blood sugar levels are in control.
+Do not stop taking Glibenclamide+metformin even if your symptoms improve or if the blood sugar levels are in control.
 Talk to the doctor if you have any concerns.